Last modified: January 18, 2019

 Your Interview Privacy Settings

 Any information or content that you voluntarily disclose for posting to the Service, including User Content, becomes available to the public and may be re-shared by others.
-Subject to your interview privacy settings, any User Content that you make public is searchable by other users of the Services and the general public.
+Subject to your interview privacy settings, any Interview Content that you make public is searchable by other users of the Services and the general public.
 So, the same common sense that applies to the internet at large applies to StoryCorps and your use of the Service: do not send any messages or share any content that you do not want someone else to save or share.

 - Fully Public.
 The default setting for an interview is a general public setting.
-Therefore, unless you change your interview privacy setting, your interview and associated User Content will be public and accessible by anyone.
+Therefore, unless you change your interview privacy setting, your interview and associated Interview Content will be public and accessible by anyone.

-Also, please be aware that that your account will remain visible to other users of the Services and the general public regardless of your interview privacy settings.
+Also, please be aware that that your account profile will remain visible to other users of the Services and the general public regardless of your interview privacy settings.

 Our Use of Your Information